 Without Fail …

-And always remember to discuss your holiday spending plans with your spouse.
-Agree on your plan.
-And if you don’t agree at first, keep communicating until you do.
+Always remember to discuss your holiday spending plans with your spouse.
+Agree with your plan.
+If you don’t agree at first, keep communicating until you do.
 Don’t hide spending from your spouse even if it is “just for the kids”.
 That’s lying and wrong.
 There’s no other way to say it.

 Talk about the amount to spend on your spouse’s gifts.
-Agree on that.
-But you don’t ever have to discuss the exact gifts.
+Agree with that.
+You don’t even have to discuss the exact gifts.
 Let them be a wonderful, meaningful surprise under the tree, not the surprise credit card bills in a month.